fqure/JSON-POP/README.md

 4) Laws can be enforced, with less reliance on a software developer's disclosure.
 5) Granular data control of what is allowable and fair use of data being shared

-## A JSON notation for Privacy Objects and their Protection — JSON-POP
+## A JSON notation for Privacy Object Protection — JSON-POP
 The **JSON-POP** notation is designed to tag every data string, with a formatted privacy descriptor, as part of the standard JSON payload.
 This is done using commentary remarks which are enclosed in the payload and have no effect on code execution.
 JSON-POP executes asynchronously at run-time as the application accepting the JSON container ignores the POP commentary.
 However because it ties organically to every object, it can be traced back to its origins.

 ### POP consists of: